jundalisay/superb/content/en/research/socrates/sophist/part-01.md

 For the true answer will certainly be a very long one, a great deal longer than might be expected from such a short and simple question.
 At the same time, I fear that I may seem rude and ungracious if I refuse your courteous request, especially after what you have said.
 For I certainly cannot object to your proposal, that Theaetetus should respond, having already conversed with him myself, and being recommended by you to take him.

-THEAETETUS: But are you sure, Stranger, that this will be quite so acceptable to the rest of the company as Socrates imagines?
+THEAETETUS: But are you sure, FOREIGNER, that this will be quite so acceptable to the rest of the company as Socrates imagines?

 FOREIGNER: You hear them applauding, Theaetetus; after that, there is nothing more to be said.
 Well then, I am to argue with you, and if you tire of the argument, you may complain of your friends and not of me.